Sonya Jason teaches private lessons?!

 What instruments does she teach?

-Saxophone, flute or clarinet -- you choose your favorite.
+Saxophone, flute, clarinet or Native American Flute -- you choose your favorite.

 Does she accept beginners?